google/zetasql/docs/data-types.md

 functions on STRING are also defined on BYTES.
 The BYTES version operates on raw bytes rather than Unicode characters.
 Casts between STRING and BYTES enforce that the bytes are encoded using UTF-8.

+To learn more about the literal representation of a bytes type, see [Bytes literals][bytes-literals].

 ## Date type